 Also we believe that the best way to instill a love for reading is to first instill a love of being read interesting stories.
 Children’s literature plays a part in each classroom.
 We offer a reading center in each room with throw pillows and a large selection of books from which to choose.

 We value the families and the community as a whole.
-We invite the children’s families to visit our center at anytime and involve them in many related events at the school.
+We invite the children’s families to visit our center during scheduled times and involve them in many related events at the school.